Acknowledgements and Honourings

 We have long forgotten many of the community rituals that bridge separation, and it is the intention of my work that we remember we are simultaneously sovereign and all one.
 Our survival depends on connection, on community.

 I honour and respect my own ancestry.
-I am of Indian, East African, and Irish descent.
+I am of East African, Indian, and Irish descent.
+I was raised Ismaili Muslim, a tradition with deep historical and cultural ties to Sufism, where music and rhythm are part of devotion, prayer, and community.
+While I no longer actively practice the faith, it remains a meaningful part of my roots, blood, bones, and childhood memories.
 I honour all the people who have come before me, whose legacies carry through these shared medicines and practices.

-A note on Feminine Shamanic Traditions and Archetypical Work…
+A note on Feminine Shamanic Traditions and Archetypal Work…

-My work draws deeply from feminine shamanic lineages and traditions, as well as archetypal and goddess wisdom.
+Some of the work I offer draws from feminine shamanic lineages and traditions, as well as archetypal and goddess wisdom.
 These teachings offer profound pathways into embodiment, healing, and reclaiming feminine power.

 Feminine shamanic work includes connection to nature, the ancestors, cyclical wisdom, spiritual practices and rituals, dance journeying, intuition, and altered sates of consciousness.
-This work is rooted in the sacred feminine energy, and honouring feminine wisdom across many cultures.
+This work honours feminine wisdom across many cultures.
 It is my belief that this work is desperately needed during this time on Earth.

 I approach these practices with humility and reverence, aware that the term “shaman” holds sacred meaning in many Indigenous cultures.